j-prudhomme/starton-hackathon-sept2022/front-end/README.md

 Secondly you can go to the widthdraw page to widthraw the amount of you choice of our coin to another wallet.
 ## Appendix

-For more informations contact us by mail :

-Get.insportrn@gmail.com